 Jai Lao's humanitarian trips aims to help villagers in rural areas of Laos.
 Each trip is unique and tailored to the projects or help needed by the different villages.
 The following are just a few of these special trips we take to help anyway we can and is needed of us.
 Jai Lao's first humanitarian trip to provide relief for villagers was in November 2009.
 We learned that a big typhoon had hit Laos so just seven months after the founding of Jai Lao, several Board Members volunteered to travel there to visit villages in need, particularly Baan Na Don Keo that was hit really hard by Typhoon Ketsana.
-Jai Lao brought the village of 137 families basic household goods, food, livestock, and clothes to replace a fraction of what they lost during the flood.
+Jai Lao brought the village of 137 families basic household goods, food, livestock, and clothes to replace a fraction of what they lost during the flood with a project cost of $6,800.

 Check out more photos on our Facebook page!